thekofimensah/bestlist-vitara/README.md

 Share to insta (it woudl be cool if you could upload a whole list)

-New to do:
-Need to make the supabase tables more comprehensive Save all AI metadata
-   Save all the lsits information

 Crop still not draggging from corners

-Change it so no more avoid or love.
-But on the screen maybe on the right of the stars it can display just there Love, like, Meh, Avoid, Hate

 Android native back not working from within list